After two decades of talk, CATS moving forward with train to airport

-Atlanta and Washington, D.C. have one.
-So does Miami, Boston and Philadelphia.
+Atlanta and Washington, D.C. have it.
+So do Miami, Boston and Philadelphia.

-They all have train service to their airport, giving business and leisure travelers an easy way to make their flight from downtown.
+They all have train service to their airports, giving business and leisure travelers an easy way to make their flight from downtown.

 Over the last 20 years, an airport train has been proposed in many different forms.